 Applicants were able to apply for a minimum grant of £200,000.
-Assessment of applications took place between December 2022 and February 2023 and the recommendations on applications received will be considered at the City Administration Committee at its meeting on 23rd March 2023.
+Assessment of applications took place between December 2022 and February 2023 and the recommendations on applications received were approved by the City Administration Committee at its meeting on 23rd March 2023.
 The report can be accessed here.
 Approved projects will commence from April 2023 and run until March 2025.

 1. Is there a mandatory requirement for match funding or could the bid cover the full cost of the project?
 Can the Glasgow Communities & Place Fund be used to match-fund other government funding?

 Match funding is not required.
 However, match fundingcanenhance alignment with other provision and efficient delivery which increases value for money.
 Value for money is a selection consideration and assessors will take the overall funding package for each project, including any match funding where appropriate, into account.

 The Glasgow Communities & Place Fund itself can be used as match against other government funding streams, where this is permitted by the rules governing the other funding.

 2. Can projects be a mix of capital and revenue?

 No projects must be revenue only.

 3. Is there a minimum threshold value for projects?